broomburgo/Narratore/README.md

 To learn how to extend `Narratore` and define modular components, check out [Extending Narratore](Docs/EXTENDING_NARRATORE.md).

-The linked docs progressively build a basic game setting, a short story, a simple command-line runner, and some extension, each of which can be found in a companion package called `SimpleGame`, whose purpose is to show the basics of `Narratore` in practice via the construction of an actual story that can be run from the command line.
+The linked docs progressively build a basic game setting, a short story, a simple command-line runner, and some extension, each of which can be found in a companion package called [SimpleGame](https://github.com/broomburgo/SimpleGame), whose purpose is to show the basics of `Narratore` in practice via the construction of an actual story that can be run from the command line.

-Thanks for checking out `Narratore`, I hope you'll have fun it!
+Thanks for checking out `Narratore`, I hope you'll have fun with it!

+## Requirements

+`Narratore` requires `iOS 13` and `macOS 10.15`, and has no third-party dependencies.